 Acknowledgements: A special thank you to all those courageous individuals who have ventured on the recovery journey and showed us the way.

-This paper introduces a curriculum that helps to map out individuals’ experiences of mental health challenges and their recovery process.
-The curriculum uses the Hero’s Journey as a platform to gain a deeper understanding of the recovery narrative.
+This paper introduces a framework that helps to map out individuals’ experiences of long term mental health challenges and their recovery process.
+The framework uses the hero’s journey as a platform to gain a deeper understanding of the recovery narrative.
 Having access to a dynamic yet still navigable framework allows a strengths-based approach that empowers the individual to develop a new story, eroding self-stigma.
-Using the Hero’s Journey can help individuals to see their experience of mental illness as a source of growth and strength rather than a fruitless, frustrating, stigmatizing endeavor.
-Moreover, the experience of understanding their journey as that of a hero can help individuals understand the gains the Hero’s Journey affords.
-Since the Hero’s Journey is a cross-cultural, timeless structure, a variety of individuals can use it as a foundation upon which to build their own personal narrative.
-This paper outlines the stages of the Hero’s Journey and how they can be applied as a therapeutic framework.
-A vignette from a person with long term mental health challenges is included to exemplify the Hero’s Journey of Recovery.
+Using the Hero’s Journey® narrative can help individuals to see their experience of mental illness as a source of growth and strength rather than a fruitless, frustrating, stigmatizing endeavor.
+Moreover, the experience of understanding their journey as that of a hero can help individuals understand the gains the hero’s journey affords.
+Since the hero’s journey is a cross-cultural, timeless structure, a variety of individuals can use it as a foundation upon which to build their own personal narrative.
+This paper outlines the stages of the hero’s journey and how they can be applied as a therapeutic framework.
+A vignette from a person with long term mental health challenges is included to exemplify the Hero’s Journey® of Recovery.

-The curriculum is versatile and can be used in individual counseling sessions or in a structured class setting, typically lasting eight weeks of 90-minute sessions.
+The framework, developed organically, is versatile and can be used in individual counseling sessions or in a structured group setting, typically lasting eight weeks of 90-minute sessions.
 It can also be used to stimulate discussions in a more informal setting such as in the Inspiration Club discussed below.
 In a group setting participants have been found to become each other’s allies along the journey.
 The group provides validation, hope and inspiration to those who may be just starting out on the recovery journey.
 Members can learn from each other as each share their strategies of dealing with tests, foes and challenges and their dragons.
 Also–since isolation is a common negative symptom of long term mental health issues and stigma, group participants can connect to people with common journeys.
 Peer Support Specialists can help facilitate both formal or informal discussions and often step into the role of mentors and allies to those newly on the journey.
 The framework development continues to be a work in progress as the authors continue to deepen and expand their study of Joseph Campbell’s work.

 The mealtime check-ins spur conversation about the week’s adventures: battles fought, connections forged, and lessons learned.
 Questions are posed for reflection: What stage of the journey are you involved with this week?
 How did your inner hero come forth?
 When did your inner hero go into hiding?
 What have you learned about yourself?
-Responses to these questions frequently fall under the headings of the need for self-care, the need for self-responsibility, working with negative thoughts and cognitive distortions, managing relationships, staying motivated, and following through on commitments, dealing with stigma, discrimination, and barriers presented within the different external systems our members face.
+Responses to these questions frequently fall under the headings of the need for self-care, the need for self-responsibility, working with negative thoughts and cognitive distortions, managing relationships, staying motivated, following through on commitments, dealing with stigma, discrimination, and barriers presented within the different external systems our members face.

-Regardless of life circumstances, the Hero’s Journey “provides a timeless map, providing information about where you are in your own journey and what to expect…it is a guide to not only how life is, but how to move through it.”
-(Williams, 2017, p.43) The Hero’s Journey of Recovery curriculum adopts the stages outlined by Campbell, but has adapted these to maintain the same themes and characteristics of each stage.
-Similar to other life journeys, the recovery process is aligned with this universal myth, and the Hero’s Journey should be considered a framework when trying to comprehend and articulate the recovery process.
+Regardless of life circumstances, the hero’s journey “provides a timeless map, providing information about where you are in your own journey and what to expect…it is a guide to not only how life is, but how to move through it.”
+(Williams, 2017, p.43) The Hero’s Journey® of Recovery framework adopts the stages outlined by Campbell, but has adapted these to maintain the same themes and characteristics of each stage.
+Similar to other life journeys, the recovery process is aligned with this universal myth, and the hero’s journey should be considered a framework when trying to comprehend and articulate the recovery process.